- Article (1) Definitions

 Article (25) Public Notary Appointment Mechanism

-The Public Notary shall be appointed under a resolution of the Minister, and his place of work at the courts or elsewhere shall be determined by the Competent Department.
+The Public Notary shall be appointed under a resolution of the Minister, and their place of work at the courts or elsewhere shall be determined by the Competent Department.

-Article (26) State Consuls' Performance of Public Notary's Duties
+Article (26) Performance of Public Notary Duties by Accredited State Consuls

-Based on a cabinet resolution, the Public Notary may be entitled to a nature of work allowance according to his professional grade.
+Pursuant to a cabinet resolution, the Public Notary may be granted a nature of work allowance according to his professional grade.

 Article (28) Legislation of Human Resources in the Federal Government